Disclosure Requirements – Turkey

 2. Disclosure in the case of repetitive trade failures

-According to Borsa Istanbul (BIST) Circular 193, dated 14 January 2004, local brokers provide additional reporting to the BIST when their customers cause more than two trade failures within three consecutive months.
+According to Borsa Istanbul (BIST) Circular 193, dated 14 January 2004, local brokers provide additional reporting to the BIST when their clients cause more than two trade failures within three consecutive months.
 Disclosure is made when the default amount exceeds TRY 10,000 or 5% of the investor’s net assets held with the local broker.

 Obligation to report threshold crossings